 The Canadian Information Centre for International Credentials (CICIC) and Tourism HR Canada partner on a variety of related projects.
 For example, the CICIC now features profiles for many unregulated occupations, including those in tourism.

 The Association of Canadian Community Colleges (ACCC) and Tourism HR Canada are working towards the creation of a Canadian Learning Transfer System.
-Through the ACCC’s Canadian Immigration Integration Project, Tourism HR Canada is also promoting the tourism sector and facilitating the assessment and training of prospective immigrants from the Philippines, India and China.
+Through the ACCC’s Canadian Immigration Integration Project, Tourism HR Canada is also promoting the tourism sector and facilitating the assessment and training of prospective immigrants.

 Tourism HR Canada is working closely with the stakeholders of CARIBCERT, a certification program designed for the Caribbean tourism industry, to achieve reciprocity and increase labour mobility between the Caribbean and Canada.

-The Federation of Dining Room Professionals and Tourism HR Canada are working together to achieve program articulation and increase labour mobility for those working in the food and beverage sector.
+The Federation of Dining Room Professionals and Tourism HR Canada are working together to achieve program articulation and increase labour mobility for those working in food and beverage.